Landlord-Tenant Lawyers in Camp Hill, PA

 What is Landlord-Tenant Law?

 Landlord-tenant law is a section of the law that describes the rights of both parties (the landlord and tenant) regardless if there is a rental agreement in place or not in the state of Pennsylvania.
-Do you know your rights and responsibilities as a renter or rentee?
+Do you know your rights and responsibilities as a renter?
 Contact our team for a free, no obligation consultation about your case.

 What are grounds for an eviction?